Shakku: Premise

 Sameer, a short-tempered and underprivileged young man is accused of hitting an attractive wealthy woman, Zeena to whom he responds recklessly.
 She later apologizes to him and they reconcile and plan a trip together to his home island.
 The trip ends with them starting a romantic relationship though he had to stay back in his home island.
 Meanwhile, Sameer's friend, Nahid a single musician helps Sameer in settling down in his life after his marriage with Zeena.

-Their life was filled with love and romance until Sameer starts suspecting Nahid having an affair with his wife.
+Their life was filled with love and romance until Sameer started suspecting Nahid of having an affair with his wife.
 When he confronts Zeena about her relationship with Nahid, she becomes furious about his trust issues and moves out of their house in despair.
 Zeena, with the help of her family tries to get back with him.
 However, Sameer, being the stubborn husband, instead divorces her.
-Soon after, Zeena realizes that she is pregnant to a child of his.
-Meanwhile, Sameer becomes clear of all his suspicions but acknowledges that his time had passed.
+Soon after, Zeena realizes that she is pregnant with a child of his.
+Meanwhile, Sameer becomes clear of all his suspicions but acknowledges that his time has passed.
 Having lost a devoted wife and a caring friend, Sameer seeks forgiveness from her family.
 Dejected he relocates to his island followed by another misery.